 Current tanning appliances emit primarily UVA radiation, although recently tanning lamps have been manufactured to produce higher levels of UVB in order to mimic the solar spectrum and speed the tanning process.
 Indoor tanning facilities are most commonly used by younger women (< 35 yrs) in North America and Northern Europe.

 The Canadian Cancer Society has endorsed the World Health Organization's recommendation that no person under 18 should use artificial tanning equipment.
-Many Canadian jurisdictions, such the province of British Columbia, Ontario, and Quebec, prohibit the use of sunbeds by minors under the age of 18 or 19.[19-29] Alberta's legislation is pending regulations, but is expected to come into effect in the spring of 2016.
+Between 2011 and 2016, all ten Canadian provinces and one territory (NT) have passed legislation to ban the use of tanning beds for minors under the age of 18 or 19.[19-29] Alberta's legislation is pending regulations, but is expected to come into effect in the spring of 2016.

 Our team has performed a detailed scan of exposure control resources and assembled a compilation of key publications and resources.
 These are organized by type of exposure (environmental or occupational) and by specificity (general or carcinogen-specific).
 Please visit our Exposures Reduction Resources page to view.

 We also recommend exploring the Prevention Policies Directory, a freely-accessible online tool offering information on policies related to cancer and chronic disease prevention.
 Providing summaries of the policies and direct access to the policy documents, the Directory allows users to search by carcinogen, risk factor, jurisdiction, geographical location, and document type.
 Click here to learn more about policies specific to artificial UVR in the Directory.
 For questions about this resource, please contact a member of the Prevention Team at the Canadian Partnership Against Cancer at email@example.com.